 You will first need a website!

 You don’t necessarily need a different .com domain for each game you are making (even if that DOES help a lot), but you at least need a teaser page on your own game developer website, ideally as a sub-site.

 Why?
 It makes it easier for people to find it if they google it by name, and game reviewers will need somewhere to fetch your presskit.

-While a personalized .com for your game is not mandatory, although very useful, a dedicated page on Facebook as well as a dedicated Twitter account for that new game of your are absolutely needed.
+While a personalized .com for your game is not mandatory, although very useful, a dedicated page on Facebook as well as a dedicated Twitter account for that new game of yours are absolutely needed.
 It’s free to create, it gives your game more exposure, it gives gamers, fans, YouTubers & reviewers a place to interact with you.

 You will need something to show on that website.
 How about some images of your game first?
 Make them awesome with the help of this article: How to make awesome gifs to promote your game.